 There’s a really fun Easter Egg Symmetry Craft here.
 You can grab the Free Egg Template to make it super easy!

 Want another carrot craft?
 Check out this Carrot Stamping craft for kids.
+The carrot shapes are made with actual carrots and the carrot top is a fork print.
 It’s too cute!